 Do you like this recipe?Please leave a good rating in the recipe card below.
 Stay in touch through social media: Pinterest, Facebook, and Instagram.
 Don’t forget to tag me #whereismyspoon when you try a recipe!

 - 1 zucchini about 450 g/ 1 lb

 - vegetable oil or lard for shallow frying

-Heat 3-4 tablespoons oil or lard in a non-stick or cast iron pan.
+- Heat 2-3 tablespoons oil or lard in a non-stick or cast iron pan.
 The oil should be enough to cover the bottom of the pan in a thin layer.

+- Next batch: Remove from the pan and fry the next batch adding more fat if necessary.
 Place the fried zucchini slices on kitchen paper to help absorb the excess fat.